Social Security's $300M IT project doesn't work

 They found a massive technology initiative with no one in charge - no single person responsible for completing the project.
 They issued their report in June, though it was not publicly released.

 As part of McKinsey's recommendations, Acting Social Security Commissioner Carolyn Colvin appointed Terrie Gruber to oversee the project last month.
+Gruber had been an assistant deputy commissioner.

 "We asked for this, this independent look, and we weren't afraid to hear what the results are," Gruber said in an interview Wednesday.
 "We are absolutely committed to deliver this initiative and by implementing the recommendations we obtained independently, we think we have a very good prospect on doing just that."